 In May 2017, ten fourth-grade classes (from Pellston, Alanson and Petoskey schools) were scheduled to participate.
 Of these ten classes, nine successfully completed the round trip from Spring Lake Park to Michigan DNR’s Oden Fish Hatchery, where they had a tour of the facility and ate lunch.
 Groups had instruction before they left the park related to bicycle mechanics and safety.
-They also learned about invasive species from staff of Little Traverse Conservancy, and enjoyed a history lesson along the way from a member of the Little Traverse Bay Bands of Odawa Indians.
+They also learned about invasive species from a staff member from Little Traverse Conservancy and enjoyed a history lesson along the way from a member of the Little Traverse Bay Bands of Odawa Indians.

 The program, assisted by up to ten volunteers each session, was a huge success.
 Two more classes enjoyed outings in September 2017, and plans are to offer 15 outings in May 2018.

 A slideshow of the May 2017 outings can be viewed here.